Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 1. Download the file *box.ipt* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

-2. Use the PUT request Note the use of `ContentUploadSignedURL` as URI parameter.
+2. Use the PUT request.
+Note the use of `ContentUploadSignedURL` as URI parameter.

 3. Click the **Body** tab.